PaulskPt/D1-Mini-TFT-Shield/Examples/Spotify_Album_Art_PaulskPt/README.md

         'Cross Me (feat.
 Chance the Rapper & PnB Rock)' or:
         'Remember The Name (feat.
 Eminem & 50 Cent)'

-    In the function ConvUpperToLower() I added a functionality to search a string for the occurrance of '<space>(feat.'.
-If such a substring is encountered, the part of the track title including '<space>(feat.' and the subsequent text, are sliced off.
+    In the function `ConvUpperToLower()` I added a functionality to search a string for the occurrance of `'<space>(feat.'`.
+If such a substring is encountered, the part of the track title including '<space>(feat.' until the string end, are sliced off.
 I did this because limited space on a 240x240px tft display.
     In the given examples the function ConvUpperToLower() will return a track title 'Cross Me' or, as in the second example, return: 'Remember The Name' to be displayed on the tft.

-    The function ConvUpperToLower() also contains an option to convert all characters to small letters, depending on the value of the parameter 'convert_all' which defaults to false.
+    The function `ConvUpperToLower()` also contains an option to convert all characters to small letters, depending on the value of the parameter `convert_all` which defaults to false.
 Example:
     if parameter 'convert_all' is true, all characters, except the first character of each word, will be converted to a small letter.
     If 'convert_all' is false, characters will not be converted.
 This option can be used is we don't want to 'touch' specific artist, track or band names.
-We know that many artists and bands identify themselves by using a special way of writing their name and/or the name of a track.
+Many artists and bands identify themselves by using a special branding their name and/or the name of a track.
 Example: track name: 'GOD MODE'.
 Artist name: ', 'LON3R', 'Bispo D'ay', 'JOHNY'.

-    ToDo: move this option to an .ini file or use the Secrets.h file to store this option.
+    `ToDo`: move this option to an .ini file or use the Secrets.h file to store this option.

-Paragraph 9
+Paragraph 9 - Creating our own font

 Using another font by downloading, converting and flashing a font file.
 After performing various experiments using different fonts using the TFT_eSPI library,